Nihczsche/htx_xdata_test/README.md

 # Question 3

-Q3(a) and Q3(c) solution is provided in asr-train/cv-train-2a.ipynb
+Q3(a) and Q3(c) solution is provided in asr-train/cv-train-2a.ipynb.
+Modify the CV_DIRECTORY and REPO_NAME to the appropriate paths.

-For Q3(b), the checkpoint from pytorch is zipped for future inference.
+For Q3(b), model is saved as wav2vec2-large-960h.
 Due to its large size, it is not uploaded into the repository.

 # Question 4